eclipse/steady/docs/public/content/admin/tutorials/registry.md

 ## Generate @@PROJECT_NAME@@ images

-In order to generate the Docker images to upload on the registry you should generate @@PROJECT_NAME@@'s JAVA archives.
+In order to generate the Docker images to upload to a local registry, you should generate @@PROJECT_NAME@@'s Java archives.
 This can be done following the first part of the [Deploy on Docker tutorial](../docker#build-docker-images).
 To briefly summarize you should build and run an image which will populate your local directories with the @@PROJECT_NAME@@ JARs and WARs.
 In the end of this preliminary step you should have your images locally, this can be tested with the command `docker images | grep vulnerability-assessment-tool`.

 ```sh
 # sample output for `docker images` command